 The Chikuzen, a 246 ft refrigeration vessel belonging to the fishing fleet in St Maarten, had been impaired 2 years prior to being moored at the fishing fleet dock, where it was causing damage.
 As the owners wanted to stop further destruction, she was intentionally set ablaze off the docks, but she didn’t sink and eventually reached the BVI, threatening to beach on Marina Cay.
 She was taken under tow and eventually sank without issue.

 Surrounded now by miles of sand, this is the only place for marine life to congregate.
 Regular visitors include schooling barracuda, horse-eye jacks and snapper, stingrays, eagle rays, African pompano, Atlantic spadefish, nurse sharks and reef sharks along with a resident 600lb Goliath Grouper.
+This wreck took a beating during Hurricane Irma in 2017, and now the bow section is completely gone.
+The rest of the ship got opened up and now you can see the giant engines that used to power this beast.

 anchor-icon